Davsan88/guidesAndNotes/aws_practitioner.md

 - **Elastic Block Store (EBS)** - high-performance block storage for use with EC2 instances, suitable for a wide range of workloads.

+- **AWS Elastic File System (EFS)** - scalable file storage for use with AWS Cloud services and on-premises resources, supporting file-based workloads.